Zekom/Samples-for-AIR/starshipsettings/README.md

 === Sample Description ===

 This sample shows a simple control panel for your average starship.
-You will learn how to use the SharedObject API for persistant store of the different settings.
+You will learn how to use the SharedObject API for persistent store of the different settings.

 === Requirements ===

-BlackBerry 10 SDK for Adobe AIR Beta 2
+BlackBerry 10 SDK for Adobe AIR Beta 4

 === Running the example ===